saethrej/sphere-tracing/README.md

 stable/vectorization # Compile with openMP for the multithreaded version
 ```

+If you want to benchmark larger scenes (more than 16 objects per shape type) in the vectorized version, you need to change the `MAX_OBJECTS` variable in `Sphere_Shapes.h`

 ## Prerequisites
 - CMake version 3.15 or newer.
 - A Linux distribution.